Bianca-LH/pjct-next-4-final-project/README.md

-<h3>A web application showcasing paintings from a specific artist giving the opportunity to currate favorite-lists for gallery owners and collectors.</h3>
+<h3>A web application showcasing paintings from a specific artist giving the opportunity to curate favorite-lists for gallery owners and collectors.</h3>

 - Design and prototype created with Figma